Dodgers beat Astros 3-1, force World Series to Game 7

 “I can give you 27 innings,” Kershaw said.
 “I’ll be ready to go, whatever they need.”

-Lance McCullers Jr. gets the ball for the Astros in the first World Series Game 7 ever at Dodger Stadium and the first since 1931 between teams that won 100 games during the regular season.
+Lance McCullers Jr. gets the ball for the Astros in the first World Series Game 7 ever at Dodger Stadium.

 Darvish was chased in the second inning of Game 2, when McCullers pitched Houston to a 5-3 victory.